Design strategy for a trading company

 One of the most fundamental solutions that we identified with the product, with the highest level of impact but also the greatest level of effort, was the fact that the data needed to be digitised.
 At the start of the project, data existed solely within the database as scanned-in pages from scientific books and journals, which frustrated users, and led to users feign that the product was not worth the subscription price.

 it was this impact on subscription revenues that allowed me to petition Product Owners to organise a way of tackling this problem.
-Using Springer’s relationship with client institutions, they were able to find a group of post-doctorate scientists to work through the scanned pages, performing specialist data entry to extract and annotate data for the graph search database, converting the scanned data into a fully digitised format.
-This work took about a year to complete, but this had a profound effect on the how we could make Springer Materials more valuable to users.
+Using the company’s relationship with client institutions, they were able to find a group of post-doctorate scientists to work through the scanned pages, performing specialist data entry to extract and annotate data for the graph search database, converting the scanned data into a fully digitised format.
+This work took about a year to complete, but this had a profound effect on the how we could make the product more valuable to users.

 Surfacing results early